-It's easy to see why these careers are continuing to grow.
+People interested in HVAC quickly discover why these careers are growing so quickly.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 A few become HVAC-R technicians, which means they also work with refrigeration.